- About Us

 The Prolinnova Oversight Group (POG) serves as governance mechanism to ensure accountability of the Global Partnership Platform (GPP) to the Country Platforms (CPs), their constituencies and donors.
 The POG is made up of four people from the CPs, one from the International Support Team (IST) and four independent members.
 Since its inaugural meeting in 2005 in South Africa, it meets face-to-face at least once a year and otherwise communicates by email and Skype.
 It has drawn up several policies and guidelines for the GPP.
 The Terms of Reference for the POG were originally drawn up by Prolinnova partners at their first meeting in Yirgalem, Ethiopia in March 2004 and have been revised periodically by the POG on the basis of experience.

-Ann Waters-Bayer (email@example.com), a Canadian-Dutch agricultural sociologist (Dr.agr.
+Ann Waters-Bayer (firstname.lastname@example.org), a Canadian-Dutch agricultural sociologist (Dr.agr.
 University of Hohenheim, Germany), worked for 25 years with ETC Foundation and is now a senior associate with KIT (Royal Tropical Institute, Amsterdam).
 She is a founding member of Prolinnova.
 Her focus is on facilitating and analysing participatory research and development in agriculture and natural resource management in ways that enhance local innovative capacities.
-She worked with the Subhumid Zone Livestock Systems Research Team of the International Livestock Centre for Africa (ILCA) in Nigeria in the early 1980s and has advised numerous organisations engaged in development in Africa and Asia.
-She led several reviews and evaluations, such as for the Swiss strategy for pastoral development in the Horn of Africa, the International Institute for Environment and Development Drylands Programme 1987–2009, and the pastoral development programme of Cordaid in Eastern Africa.
+She worked with the International Livestock Centre for Africa (ILCA) in livestock systems research in central Nigeria in the early 1980s and has advised numerous organisations engaged in pastoralist development in Africa and Asia.
+She led several reviews and evaluations, such as for the Swiss strategy for pastoralist development in the Horn of Africa, the International Institute for Environment and Development Drylands Programme 1987–2009, and the pastoralist development programme of Cordaid in Eastern Africa.
 She has engaged in action research in several programmes, such as JOLISAA (Joint Learning in Innovation Systems in African Agriculture) in partnership with Prolinnova.
 An avid networker, Ann likes to link people in communities of practice and to share information and lessons through presentations, panel discussions, books and articles on agricultural innovation, ecological agriculture, climate-change adaptation, pastoralist development and gender issues.
-She is vice-chair of the European Forum for Agricultural Research for Development (EFARD), member of the YPARD (Young Professionals in Agricultural Development) Advisory Group and Core Team member of CELEP (Coalition of European Lobbies for Eastern African Pastoralism).
+She is vice-chair of the European Forum for Agricultural Research for Development (EFARD), member of the YPARD (Young Professionals in Agricultural Development) Advisory Group, Core Team member of CELEP (Coalition of European Lobbies for Eastern African Pastoralism) and Associate Editor of The Rangeland Journal..

 Chris Macoloo (email@example.com) holds a PhD in geographical/environmental sciences from Cambridge University, UK and is a Fellow of the Cambridge Commonwealth Society (FCCS).
 He has a Master’s degree in planning and development from the University of Nairobi and was a visiting graduate student at McGill University, Canada, in the 1982/83 academic year.
 Chris has had an extensive academic career spanning over 20 years at the University of Nairobi, Kenya, where he is an Associate Professor.
 Chris also has extensive experience in the development sector.
 He is currently the Regional Associate Vice President for World Neighbors in Africa based in Nairobi, Kenya.
 World Neighbors is an international development organization that strengthens capacities of local organizations in the fields of sustainable agriculture, livelihoods, natural resources management and health in Africa, Asia, and Latin America and the Caribbean.
 Chris is responsible for the strategic, human resources and financial management of World Neighbors’ programmes in five countries in Africa (Kenya, Uganda, Tanzania, Mali and Burkina Faso).
 He has also worked for other international development organizations such as Practical Action (formerly ITDG), and SNV/Netherlands Development Organization.
 As the head of World Neighbors in Africa, Chris played a critical role in the formation of the Prolinnova country platform in Kenya and is currently a member of the National Steering Committee of Prolinnova Kenya.
 He has undergone training in participatory innovation development and is conversant with the work of Prolinnova.
 He also played a leading role in planning for and implementation of the Eastern Africa Farmers’ Innovation Fair which was held in Nairobi in May 2013.